cromination/taddimus/web/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.2 =
+* Google Fonts: some more removal logic
+* fix for 404 fallback bug (hat tip to Asif for finding & reporting)
+* Some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.1.1 =
 * Quick workaround for an autoload conflict with JetFormBuilder (and maybe other Crocoblock plugins?) that causes a critical error on the AO settings page.